 - 1. It will help you understand why we behave the way we do and how people and organisations shape the way we think.
 It will change the way you view life! - 2.
 It is a fantastic accompanying subject and can be studied with a range of other subjects. - 3.
 It will give you skills to increase your employability after A Levels.
 By selecting this option you will be involved in a subject which will invite you to explore and challenge a number of different views on society, including your own!
 Paper 1: Education with theory and methods Social class and education Why do males and females perform differently in education?
 How do sociologists investigate education?

-Paper 2: Topics in Sociology Families and households How the family has changed over the last 100 years The impact of female employment on the family Roles of males and females in the family Beliefs in Society Secularisation and society The differences between science and religion as belief systems Religious organisations including cults and sects and their relationship with belief and practice Paper 3 Crime and deviance with theory and methods Crime control and surveillance and the role of the criminal justice system Globalisation and crime Patterns and trends in crime Career Pathway This subject will be valuable in a number of different careers, particularly for those who are considering working with people, for example, teaching, social work, human resources and caring professions.
+Paper 2: Topics in Sociology / Families and households How the family has changed over the last 100 years The impact of female employment on the family Roles of males and females in the family Beliefs in Society Secularisation and society The differences between science and religion as belief systems Religious organisations including cults and sects and their relationship with belief and practice Paper 3: Crime and deviance with theory and methods Crime control and surveillance and the role of the criminal justice system Globalisation and crime Patterns and trends in crime How is Sociology different to Psychology?

+Sociology looks at how individuals behave in certain situations and how people in society are different whereas Psychology looks at how individuals think, learn and respond to external stimuli.
+External visits This year Sociology and Psychology students went to Alton Towers to work with undergraduates from the University of Staffordshire.
+The activity was to look at a crime (Sociology topic) and explain who committed it using 'forensic' testing (Psychology topic).
+Career Pathway This subject will be valuable in a number of different careers, particularly for those who are considering working with people, for example, teaching, social work, human resources and caring professions.
 From the exam board: "A Level Sociology is very good preparation for university, where strong essay writing skills are very important.
 Universities recognise that sociology A Level provides students with a very good foundation in social, political and policy knowledge.
 Sociology is regarded as a demanding and rigorous A Level which combines well with any other combination of subjects.
 Sociology students go on to a wide range of jobs in policing, research, teaching, medicine, politics and civil service as well as taking jobs in the service sector.
 Graduates of sociology have higher Levels of employment than many other subjects".
-Should you like to receive any additional information on this course please contact Miss C Llewellyn - Head of Department
+Should you like to receive any additional information on this course please contact Miss Catherine Llewellyn, Head of Department.